PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 implementation of :term:`recursive feature selection` (:class:`~mvpa.featsel.rfe.RFE`), and also all classifier sensitivities can be used to select features.
-For classifiers where sensitivities cannot easibly be extracted PyMVPA provides a noise perturbation measure (:class:`~mvpa.measures.noiseperturbation.NoisePerturbationSensitivity`;
+For classifiers where sensitivities cannot easily be extracted PyMVPA provides a noise perturbation measure (:class:`~mvpa.measures.noiseperturbation.NoisePerturbationSensitivity`;
 see :ref:`Hanson et al. (2004) <HMH04>` for an example application).